abedkhooli/ds2/README.md

 # Applied Data Science (DS2)
 ## Updates:
+May 2, 2017: Projects presentations are planned for May 20th.
+Please create a workspace on your github and start adding your work.
+You are expected to brief your trainer on your progress during session 8.
+Your draft work should be ready before the 17th.
-April 27, 2017: Session 5 material is online: open links from [ADS (Applied Data Science)](https://github.com/Abdel-Razzak/ADS).
-Tip: to practice, clone or download [branch](https://github.com/Abdel-Razzak/ADS/tree/Module-5--Natural-Language-Processing)
+May 1, 2017: Session 6 material is online: open links from [ADS (Applied Data Science)](https://github.com/Abdel-Razzak/ADS).
+Tip: to practice, clone or download [branch](https://github.com/Abdel-Razzak/ADS/tree/Module-6--SVM-%26-PCA)
-April 17, 2017: added 2 examples (in this repo) in caret (students for linear regression and titanic for logistic regression)
+April 30, 2017: added examples (in this repo) and updated this file with more resources for text, images and sound/voice.
 ## Info and Resources
 * Planned start date and time: April 8, 2017, 1:30PM (at CCE, Masa bldg, 6th floor in Ramallah).
 For registration, see the [Ad at Ritaj](https://ritaj.birzeit.edu/bzu-msgs/msg?mid=1330550)
 * __Trainer's notes__: available at [ADS (Applied Data Science)](https://github.com/Abdel-Razzak/ADS) repository.
 Use the ReadMe file for links to sessions and sub-sessions.